Whiteout (2009 film)

-The film is set in Antarctica, where Special Deputy U.S. Marshal Carrie Stetko (Kate Beckinsale) is planning to leave in a few days.
-After finding a dead body, Stetko is attacked by a masked killer who is trying to get hold of the cargo in an old Soviet plane that crash-landed in the ice during the Cold War.
+The film is set in Antarctica, where Deputy U.S. Marshal Carrie Stetko (Kate Beckinsale) is planning to leave in a few days.
+After finding a dead body, Stetko is attacked by a masked killer who is trying to get ahold of the cargo in an old Soviet plane that crash-landed in the ice during the Cold War.

 Plot

 In 1957, a Russian cargo plane is flying above Antarctica.
-In the cargo hold, three Russians sit with a padlocked box.
-The co-pilot leaves his seat and goes into the cargo hold, then begins to shoot the other men, who return fire.
-The chaos caused by the gunfight leads to a crash which kills all aboard.
+In the cockpit, the two pilots conspire to kill three men sitting in the hold guarding a padlocked box.
+The copilot leaves his seat and begins to shoot the other men.
+They return fire, and the pilot is shot and incapacitated during the gunfight, causing a crash which kills everyone aboard.